anachronic/blog/sources/articles/away-from-kubernetes.md

 I was paying around $50 total last month for one of the services I have.
 Hopefully after this blog post I end up reducing it to $6 :)

+And so I intend to make this article as a lookback on how I've ended up learning some of the knowledge I have and how I reverted back my services to plain old VMs.
+Kind of like a self-reflection and a bit of a guide, if I ever need to come back to it.

 ## Current infrastructure